marianoguerra/little-riak-core-book/_sources/listing-keys-from-a-bucket.txt

 We also need to `register the supervisor in the supervisor tree <https://github.com/marianoguerra/tanodb/commit/3fba49431c68f14f35d088b5e98839d81ea468ab#diff-8ca11d5e05a10f28aec8ac9694b1c14fR27>`_.

-As a side note, tanodb_coverage_fsm uses a module called time_compat to avoid problems with deprecated uses of time in erlang, for that we need to `add the module as a dependency <https://github.com/marianoguerra/tanodb/commit/3fba49431c68f14f35d088b5e98839d81ea468ab#diff-31d7a50c99c265ca2793c20961b60979R10>`_.
+As a side note, tanodb_coverage_fsm uses a module called time_compat to avoid problems with deprecated uses of time in Erlang, for that we need to `add the module as a dependency <https://github.com/marianoguerra/tanodb/commit/3fba49431c68f14f35d088b5e98839d81ea468ab#diff-31d7a50c99c265ca2793c20961b60979R10>`_.

 When we start the fsm with a command ({keys, Bucket}) and a timeout in milliseconds,